 Wool wrapping is a fun way to present your soap, and a wrapped soap does not require the use of a washcloth to create a rich, thick lather.
 You do not need to worry about the wool becoming too large for your soap because it will continue to felt as you use it, shrinking with your soap.

 Now before I get too far into how to make a wrapped soap, I will explain some of the terms.
-Roving is fiber that has been carded, and top is combed.
-Top and roving felt differently because of the arrangement of the fibers.
-Sliver is roving or top that is split length wise.
-In top, the fibers are parallel making it harder for them to grip each other and felt.
-In roving, the fibers are every which way allowing them to grip each other and felt more readily.
-When you are getting your wool you will want to get roving, not top.
+“Roving” is fiber that has been carded, and “top” is combed.
+The arrangement of the fibers make top and roving felt differently.
+“Sliver” is roving or top that is split length wise.
+In top, the fibers are parallel, making it harder for them to grip each other be felted.
+In roving, the fibers are every which way, allowing them to grip each other and felt more readily.
+When you are getting your wool, you will want to get roving, not top.
 You will also want to make sure you get plain wool roving and not a wool blend.
-This will insure that as your bar shrinks, the wool shrinks with it.
+This will ensure that as your bar shrinks, the wool shrinks with it.

 If you don’t have wool around the house, but you want to try this project, you can purchase wool roving.
 See if you can find a local fiber guild; they can help you track down what you need.

 Warm water bath